soundpress/RulesOfNYC/docs/c47/index.rst

 (i) If a program participant leaves the apartment or room for which the program participant is receiving LINC IV or LINC V rental assistance due to an eviction or move, the landlord or primary tenant must return any over-payment to HRA.

-(j) Any apartment to which LINC IV or LINC V rental assistance is applied pursuant to subdivision (a) of section 7-14 of this chapter must pass a City inspection.
+(j) Any apartment to which LINC IV or LINC V rental assistance is applied pursuant to subdivision (a) of 68 RCNY § 7-14 must pass a City inspection.
 Section 8 Housing Quality Standards set forth in Section 982.401 of Title 24 of the Code of Federal Regulations will be applied in the inspection process with respect to the physical condition of apartments.
 The number of persons who can occupy a particular apartment will be evaluated on a case-by-case basis with each household.

-(k) Where LINC IV or LINC V rental assistance is applied towards a single room pursuant to subdivision (b) of section 7-14 of this chapter, the room and the residence containing the room must pass a safety and habitability inspection to be conducted by DHS.
+(k) Where LINC IV or LINC V rental assistance is applied towards a single room pursuant to subdivision (b) of 68 RCNY § 7-14, the room and the residence containing the room must pass a safety and habitability inspection to be conducted by DHS.

 (l) As a condition of participating in the LINC Rental Assistance Programs for Single Adults and Adult Families, a landlord who has entered into a lease for an apartment with a household receiving LINC IV or LINC V rental assistance shall be required to: